InfuseAI/primehub-site/docs/guide_manual/admin-instancetype.md

 ![](assets/instance_type_nodeselector_v26.png)

-In `NodeSelector` tab, you can add a NodeSelector by clicking on `+ Add field` button.
+In `Node Selector` tab, you can add a NodeSelector by clicking on `+ Add field` button.

 Filling in `key/value` with key-value of a label you want to specify.

 Click `Confirm` to complete the addition.

-For a use case, please see [NodeSelector Use Case](usecase-nodeselector).
+For a use case, please see [Node Selector Use Case](usecase-nodeselector).

 ## Deleting Instance Types